bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 categories: ['podcast']
 date: 2022-12-27
 ---
-Speaker 0: 00:00:00

-Just as

 Speaker 1: 00:00:00

-a warning, so don't do this at home.
+Just as a warning, so don't do this at home.

 Speaker 0: 00:00:01